ehjhihlo/Phylo-GCN/README.md

 **utils_data:** Contains all data used for calculating phylogeny distance and laplacian matrix.
 abundance_GMPR_norm.csv: GMPR normalized abundance table (1137 taxa).
 abundance_GMPR_norm_496.csv: GMPR normalized abundance table (496 taxa).
-taxa_list.txt: the list for all taxa in this project.
+taxa_list.txt: The list for all taxa in this project.
-taxa_list_496.txt: the list for 496 taxa in this project.
+taxa_list_496.txt: The list for 496 taxa in this project.
-species_compare folder:The calculated distance for each 2 taxa.
+species_compare folder: The calculated distance for each 2 taxa.
-taxons folder:The taxa and its abindance in each sample.
+taxons folder: The taxa and its abindance in each sample.

 **GMPR-normalize.Rmd:**  For GMPR normalization on original abundance table.